Balamory: Software

-On November 24, BBC Worldwide division BBC Multimedia announced that it would publish a PC CD-ROM title based on the series for 2004.
+On 24 November 2003, BBC Worldwide division BBC Multimedia announced that it would publish a PC CD-ROM title based on the series for 2004.

 Released on 27 February 2004, the CD-ROM contains a selection of minigames based on each of the show's characters.

 Live tours

 On 24 June 2004, BBC Worldwide announced that a live arena tour based on the series: Balamory Live: What's the Story? would tour Aberdeen, Cardiff and Glasgow for the 2004 Christmas season.
 It was co-produced with DC Entertainment.

 On 29 April 2005, a second arena tour was announced by BBC Worldwide as a farewell to the series: Balamory Live: Strike Up the Band, which toured the UK during the autumn of 2005.
-The show's cast reprised their roles except for Julie Wilson Nimmo, who due to being on maternity leave expecting a child, was replaced with Michele Gallagher as Miss Hoolie.
+The show's cast reprised their roles except for Julie Wilson Nimmo, who owing to being on maternity leave expecting a child, was replaced with Michele Gallagher as Miss Hoolie.